vjmadrid/workspace-api-lab/acme-greeting-api-restful-docker/README.md

 The result will be the generation of an artifact in your Maven repository (local)

+Generate : JAR File

 ## Testing

 This project has tests : Unit + Integration

-Execute with IDE or maven
+Execute with IDE or Maven

 ## Deploy